Distributed iterated elimination of strictly dominated strategies: Concluding remarks

-We studied strategic games in the presence of interaction structures.
+We studied normal-form games in the presence of interaction structures.
 We assumed that initially the players know only their own preferences, and that they can truthfully communicate information about their own preferences within their parts of the interaction structure.
 This allowed us to analyze the consequences of locality, formalized by means of an interaction structure, on the outcome of the iterated elimination of strictly dominated strategies.
 To this end we appropriately adapted the framework introduced in \cite{apt_knowledge_2009} and showed that in any given state of communication this outcome can be described by means of epistemic analysis.
-We also discussed distributed implementations of the resulting procedures.